Reference Messages and DID Examples

 • No conformance claim

-• BIP-conformant implementation of yona:ruleset:v1.0
+• YONA-conformant implementation of yona:ruleset:v1.0

-6. Implementation Notes
+6. Implementation Guidance

 6.1 Common drift points